SEC Football Power Rankings: Week 4

 There weren't any changes in the top four of this week's SEC football power rankings, but that doesn't mean everything else stayed the same.

-A moderately sized upset sent an SEC West team tumbling and an East division also-ran into the realm of the much-discussed this week, when Kentucky sent Mississippi State home from Lexington stunned with a lopsided loss.
+A moderate upset sent an SEC West team tumbling and an East Division also-ran into the realm of the much-discussed this week, when Kentucky sent Mississippi State home from Lexington stunned with a lopsided loss.

 Florida slithered into Knoxville and easily beat the Vols, and South Carolina cruised to a road victory over Vanderbilt.
-Auburn handled business against Arkansas, Georgia claimed a hard-fought win on the road at Missouri and Alabama took care of business against Texas A&M.
+Auburn handled its business against Arkansas, Georgia claimed a hard-fought win on the road at Missouri, and Alabama took care of business against Texas A&M.

 The conference continued to flex its considerable muscle, looking like the best in the country yet again.
 It is also getting deeper, as evidenced by the league continuing its head-to-head prowess over other conferences.

-Star power perhaps isn't as pronounced as in years past, but Alabama has its share of stars, and the Crimson Tide look like the early favorite to repeat yet again.
+Its star power perhaps isn't as pronounced as in years past, but Alabama has its share of stars and the Crimson Tide look like the early favorite to repeat yet again.

 Anything can happen, though, so let's take a look at the SEC's power rankings after Week 4.